Technologicat/mcpyrate/README.md

 ### Expand macros

-Use the named parameter `expand_macros` with an AST to expand the macros in that AST.
-This is useful to expand innermost macros first.
+Use the named parameter `expander` to access the macro expander.
+You can optionally call `expander.visit(tree)` with an AST `tree` to expand the macros in that AST.
+This is useful for making inner macro invocations expand first.

-In any particular macro implementation, any code that runs before a call to `expand_macros` behaves outside-in; any code that runs after behaves inside-out.
+Right after the expansion of a macro, the macro expander automatically expands again in the result, repeating this until no macros are left in the AST.

-Using `expand_macros`, expansion continues recursively until no macros are left in the AST that was given to it.
-To instead expand only one layer of macros, use the named parameter `expand_once`.
+To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
+You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.ast_aware_repr`.

 ### Macro expansion error reporting